jrosich/csi-eos/README.md

 ## Mission Statement

- * To uphold the EOS Telos Blockchain Network Operating Agreement
+ * To uphold the Telos Blockchain Network Operating Agreement
  * To serve and protect the TELOS Community and its Members

 ## Executive Summary